perrygeo/postgres-extras-clj/README.md

 Copyright © 2024 Matthew T. Perry (`perrygeo`).
 Distributed under the MIT license.

-The credit for the SQL query logic goes entirely to the fantastic work done by these three projects:
+The credit for the SQL query logic goes to the fantastic work done by these three projects:

   * https://github.com/heroku/heroku-pg-extras
   * https://github.com/pawurb/ecto_psql_extras
   * https://github.com/rustprooflabs/pgdd

-Their licenses (all MIT) are included in the appropriate files as SQL comments.
+Their licenses (all MIT) are included in the SQL files.